Alorel/alo-framework/README.md

 * It's now possible to force a session write operation during runtime via AbstractSession->forceWrite()
 * clear(), getTokenExpected() and getTokenActual() and refreshToken() added to AbstractSession
 * clearCrontab() method at crontab editor
+* Possibility to automatically commit crontab changes.
+Use with caution!

 Miscellaneous